rubin-dp0/cst-dev/AMM_detritus/nb9a_command_line.rst

 Optional exercises for the learner
 ==========================================

-* Try running further downstream processing steps applied to your custom coadds, such as source detection run on the custom ``deepCoadd`` products.
+* Try applying further downstream processing steps to your custom coadds, such as source detection run on the custom ``deepCoadd`` products.

 * Try modifying other configuration parameters for the ``makeWarp`` and/or ``assembleCoadd`` tasks via the ``pipetask`` ``-c`` argument syntax.